$p$-adic Dynamics of Hecke Operators on Modular Curves: The -isogeny graph: the supersingular case

 \subsection{Canonical and quasi-canonical lifts: the supersingular case}

 We consider now the case $n=2$.
 Our main interest in this section is in points $x\in X$ that have a large endomorphism ring.
-They are tightly linked to dynamical aspects of the action of $\Aut(\Fbar)$ on $X$, as we shall see.
+They are tightly linked to dynamical aspects of the action of $\Aut(\Fbar)$ on $X$, and a fortiori to the action of $\scrH_N$ on $X$, as we shall see.
+But we initially consider the larger picture, which is the action of $\Aut(\Fbar)$.
 We consider points $x\in X$ such that

 In this case, $\End(F_x)$ is an order in a quadratic field extension of $\QQ_p$.
 Up to isomorphism there are finitely many such fields; they are in bijection with the non-identity elements of $\QQ_p^\times/(\QQ_p^\times)^2 \cong \ZZ/2\ZZ \times \ZZ_p^\times/(\ZZ_p^\times)^2$.
 Fix models $\{ K_i\} = \{ K_1, \dots, K_r\}$ for these fields, and for $K \in \{ K_i\}$ denote the ring of integers by $\calO_{K}$.
 Let $\{ 1, \gamma_{K}\}$ be the automorphism group of $K/\QQ_p$.